jblindsay/whitebox-tools/README.md

 ## Available Tools

+Eventually most of *Whitebox GAT'* approximately 450 tools will be ported to *WhiteboxTools*, although this is an immense task.
+Support for vector data (Shapefile) reading/writing and a topological analysis library will need to be added to port any of the tools involving vector spatial data.
+Opportunities to parallelize existing tools will be sought during porting.
+All new plugin tools will be added to *Whitebox GAT* using this library of functions.
 The library currently contains the following tools:

 **GIS Analysis**
 - ***BufferRaster***: Maps a distance-based buffer around each non-background (non-zero/non-nodata) grid cell in an input image.
 - ***EuclideanAllocation***: Assigns grid cells in the output raster the value of the nearest target cell in the input image, measured by the Shih and Wu (2004) Euclidean distance transform.
 - ***EuclideanDistance***: Calculates the Shih and Wu (2004) Euclidean distance transform.
+- ***Quantiles***: Tranforms raster values into quantiles.

 **Hydrological Analysis**
 - ***D8Pointer***: Calculates a D8 flow pointer raster from an input DEM.